 Authorization header in requests.

-To authenticate the request, switch to the Authentication tab, select the check box and enter the username and password.
+To authenticate the request, switch to the Authentication tab and enter the username and password.

 You can authenticate API requests in other ways as long as this involves passing some static values in the request URL, headers or body (that is, no additional API calls or things like real-time timestamps).
 Refer to the API documentation to learn what kind of authentication the API uses.
 Below are some examples.